FIFA Covid-19 working group proposes June international window postponements | Goal.com

 "FIFA also reiterates that health must always be the first priority and the main criteria in any decision-making process, especially in these challenging times."

-The decision likely means the postponement of June's Concacaf Nations League semi-final and final, with the United States scheduled to face Honduras and Mexico set to take on Costa Rica.
+Following the group's recommendation, Concacaf announced it would be postponing its Nations League semi-final and final, with the United States scheduled to face Honduras and Mexico set to take on Costa Rica.

 Friendlies scheduled for June will also likely be off, including Spain taking on Portugal, Germany travelling to Switzerland and England hosting Romania.